urbanairship/urbanairship-cordova/README.md

         <preference name="com.urbanairship.gcm_sender" value="GCM_SENDER_ID" />

+4. For iOS; manually install the localized strings to their respective folders.
+For example; `src/ios/Airship/UI/Default/Common/Resources/de.lproj/UAInteractiveNotifications.strings` will need to be moved to your `platforms/ios/HelloWorld/Resources/de.lproj/` folder.
+This will need to be completed for all files in the `src/ios/Airship/UI/Default/Common/Resources/` folders.

-4. If your app supports Android API < 14, then you have to manually instrument any Android Activities to have proper analytics.
+5. If your app supports Android API < 14, then you have to manually instrument any Android Activities to have proper analytics.
 See [Instrumenting Android Analytics](http://docs.urbanairship.com/build/android_features.html#setting-up-analytics-minor-assembly-required).

 #### iOS manual installation (unnecessary if installed automatically)